lawrencegoodwyn/Elections-Analysis/README.md

 ##### Challenge Overview

-The analysis prompted the use of python to sift through the .csv, and iterate through the data for each candidate's votes, as well as aggragating the votes to be assigned to one candidate and find the totals.
+Using python to highlight much of the data pertaining to each candidate made easy work of sifting through the .csv, and iterating through the data for each candidate's votes, as well as aggragating the votes to be assigned to one candidate and find the totals.
 Using for loops, a lot of the tabulations were able to be done synchronously, as well as calculating and tabulating the data and writing it data to a .txt file.

-##### Challenge Summary
-Using python to declare variables such as candidate_options and candidate_results, allowed us to make use of a lot of python's functions and succinctly amalgamize a large set of data.
-Many of the variables simply centered around the candidate's--so as long as there were enough variables created, the python functions were pretty straight forward and allowed for a straightforward anaylsis of the data.